Junnygram/chess-container/Readme.md

 ### Cloning the Repository

-First, we updte the instnce then clone the chess application repository from GitHub:
+First, we update the instance, then clone the chess application repository from GitHub:

 ```bash
 sudo apt update -y